Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Experimental Setup

 \section{Experimental Setup}

 The cavity-soliton reservoir computer setup is depicted in Fig.~\ref{fig:expsetup}.
 The fiber cavity with free spectral range (FSR) of $3.36\,\mathrm{MHz}$ corresponding to cavity roundtrip time of $t_R\,=\,297\,\mathrm{ns}$ is coherently driven by a CW laser at $1554.94\,\mathrm{nm}$ and consists of a $60\,\mathrm{m}$ fiber spool (SMF-28), an optical isolator to suppress Brillouin lasing, and two couplers (90:10 input and a 99:1 tap coupler for monitoring the cavity dynamics).

-In addition, to compensate for intracavity losses and ensure a high-finesse cavity, $30\,\mathrm{cm}$ of Erbium-Doped Fiber (EDF) is placed inside the cavity and pumped at $2\,\mathrm{W}$ by a Raman laser (Keopsys) via a 1480/1550 $\mathrm{nm}$ WDM (WDM2)~\cite{Englebert2021}.
+As seen in Fig.~\ref{fig:Losses}, lowering the intracavity losses expands the soliton stability region; our numerical simulations in Fig.~\ref{fig:Model_benchmarks} further demonstrate that operating the reservoir at higher detuning improves performance.
+Therefore, to compensate for intracavity losses and ensure a high-finesse cavity, $30\,\mathrm{cm}$ of Erbium-Doped Fiber (EDF) is placed inside the cavity and pumped at $2\,\mathrm{W}$ by a Raman laser (Keopsys) via a 1480/1550 $\mathrm{nm}$ WDM (WDM2)~\cite{Englebert2021}.
 Residual pump power is removed with WDM3.
 The cavity effective roundtrip loss $\Lambda_{\e}$ is defined as the difference between the total cold-cavity loss $\Lambda$ and the intracavity gain, $\Lambda_{\e}\,=\,\Lambda - g_0L_{\e}$, where $L_{\e}$ and $g_0$ are the length and gain of the EDF.
-In a regime, where the intracavity power is well below the saturation power of the gain medium ($\sim\,1\mathrm{W}$), the effective loss of the cavity was measured to be approximately 3\% corresponding to a cavity finesse of 200.
+In a regime where the intracavity power is well below the saturation power of the gain medium ($\sim\,1\mathrm{W}$), the effective loss of the cavity was measured to be approximately 3\% corresponding to a cavity finesse of 200.
+Beyond reducing the effective loss, in our experiments, the gain is not expected to play a role in the cavity dynamics.
+These values are considerably lower than our measured cold-cavity loss (without gain) of approximately 21\% (finesse $\simeq 26$), and similarly lower than those typical of purely passive fiber cavities, such as the 26\% roundtrip loss reported in Ref.~\cite{Leo2013}.
+Keeping the parameters identical to those in Fig.~\ref{fig:Losses}, these losses correspond to maximum detunings of $\delta_{\text{max}} = 0.1$ and $0.7$ rad, respectively.
 Cavity solitons are excited through the cross-phase modulation between the driving field and addressing pulses generated by a mode-locked laser (PriTel FFL) centered at $1535~\mathrm{nm}$ with a repetition rate of $10~\mathrm{MHz}$.
 The pulses are gated by an AOM and injected into the cavity through a $1535/1550~\mathrm{nm}$ WDM1~\cite{Leo2013}.